asikowitz/pd2-final-Sikowitz-Pacheco/log.md

 06/06/14 : Andrew Sikowitz : Studying Networking/Socket Programming<br>
 06/07/14 : Andrew Sikowitz : Testing basic socket programs (not pushed)<br>
 06/08/14 : Andrew Sikowitz : Testing networking implemented in game<br>
+06/08/14 : Kai Pacheco : Made weapons more effeciently connected with each other<br>
 06/08/14 : Andrew Sikowitz : Created removal from wall arraylist and more mouse restrictions for drawing walls<br>
 06/10/14 : Andrew Sikowitz : Completely new implementation of networking (instead of both players having client and server, there is now one remote server and each player has a client)<br>
 06/11/14 : Andrew Sikowitz : Attempts to show walls from opposite players<br>